Cleaning Up Your Online Profile: 6 Handy Tips

 5. Create a LinkedIn account

-If there is any social media network that can drastically help you climb the career ladder and showcase your best professional self, it is LinkedIn!
+If there is any social media network that can drastically help you climb the career ladder and showcase your best professional self, it's LinkedIn!
 Now, this is an example of the type of visibility you want!

-Designed for ‘anyone looking to navigate their professional life,’ LinkedIn enables you to log your work experience, your academic/professional achievements, and network with industry experts.
+Designed for ‘anyone looking to navigate their professional life,’ LinkedIn help you to log your work experience, your academic and professional achievements, and network with industry experts.

-Further, you can connect with relevant companies, industries and experts of interest to you.
-Doing so may help you find useful contacts which may prove valuable when trying to break into your desired industry.
-If your profile is well put together companies may even contact you with job offers!
+You can also connect with relevant companies, industries and experts of interest to you.
+Doing this can help you find useful contacts which may prove valuable when trying to break into your desired industry.
+If your profile is well put together, companies may even contact you with job offers.

 Want some support on how you can create the ultimate LinkedIn profile?
 Click here, for an informative guide that gives you all the top advice to stand out!

 Whilst top grades, relevant work experience, and a professional online presence are great, employers also like candidates to have commercial awareness.

 Staying up to date on developments in your industry, following key influencers in the field and engaging with news pieces, commentaries, and podcasts related to your sector, is a fantastic way to show that you’re a serious candidate!